- A transaction is contractually valid if all of its input and output states are acceptable according to the contract.

-- Contracts are written in a JVM programming language (e.g. Java or Kotlin)
+- Contracts are written in Java or Kotlin.

-- Contract execution is deterministic and its acceptance of a transaction is based on the transaction’s contents alone
+- Contract execution is deterministic, and transaction acceptance is based on the transaction’s contents alone.

 Recall that a transaction is only valid if it is digitally signed by all required signers.
 However, even if a transaction gathers all the required signatures, it is only valid if it is also contractually valid.